Port Coquitlam

 Port Coquitlam (/koʊˈkwɪtləm/ koh-KWIT-ləm) is a city in British Columbia, Canada.
+It is one of 21 municipalities comprising Metro Vancouver.
 Located 27 km east of Vancouver, it is on the north bank of the confluence of the Fraser River and the Pitt River.
-Coquitlam borders it on the north, the Coquitlam River borders it on the west, and the city of Pitt Meadows lies across the Pitt River from it.
-Port Coquitlam is bisected by Lougheed Highway and the Canadian Pacific Railway.
+Coquitlam borders it to the north and west.
+Pitt Meadows lies across the Pitt River from it.
+Port Coquitlam is bisected by Lougheed Highway and the Canadian Pacific Kansas City railway.
 Port Coquitlam is often referred to as "PoCo".
 It is Canada's 93rd-largest municipality by population.

 History

-The area was long inhabited by indigenous peoples, most recently by the historic Coast Salish people, including the Kwikwetl'em.
+The area was long inhabited by indigenous peoples, most recently by the Coast Salish people, including the Kwikwetl'em.
 The first European settlers began farming beside the Pitt River in 1859.
 A major impetus to the creation of a municipality was when the Canadian Pacific Railway moved its freight terminus from Vancouver to "Westminster Junction", building a spur line to the Fraser River port of New Westminster in 1911.
 Port Coquitlam was first incorporated as a municipality on March 7, 1913.

 Port Coquitlam was originally developed mostly as farmland.
-Given the expansion and increasing density of Vancouver, it has now been developed for suburban housing, especially in the northern and southwestern areas of the city.
+Given the expansion and increasing sprawl of Vancouver, it has now been developed for suburban housing, especially in the northern and southwestern areas of the city.
 The economy is diversified, with a variety of industrial and commercial developments, including metal fabrication, high technology industries, and transportation.